Table of Contents

 If your gearbox is severely damaged, you can either replace it with a new one or opt for an industrial gearbox overhaul.

-If you’re still not sure whether you need a gearbox overhaul or a unit replacement, consider these factors:
+If you’re still not sure whether you need an overhaul or a unit replacement, consider these factors when evaluating your options:

 Gearbox Rebuild Price and Other Costs

 If you want to repair an old piece of equipment, it is important to consider the cost of the overhaul as well as the impact on the unit’s remaining service life.
 Overhauls are often substantially more cost effective than purchasing replacement equipment.
-Repair costs can often save 40-50% when compared to purchasing new.
+Repairs costs can often save 40-50% on costs when compared to purchasing new.

 On the other hand, buying a new unit includes its purchase and operating costs, the potential revenue increase it might result in, and its salvage and market value.